AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Starting the Container

-To start the container you can use docker compose
+To start the container you can use docker compose:

 ```sh
 docker-compose --tlsverify -H $DEVICE_IP:2376 up
 ```

-or
+or:

 ```sh
 docker-compose --tlsverify -H $DEVICE_IP:2376 up -d